 Here is the big idea, the Roots Rhythm we focus on during Roots Season:

-God is proactively working a strategy to bless everyone on earth.
+God is proactively running a campaign to heal, bless, and connect everyone on earth.
 He isn't just making rules and measuring how people do so he can split the good ones from the bad ones.

 Here is the other half of the big idea of Roots Season:

 God's campaign strategy is to create his own campaign team, connect it tightly to himself, and bless the whole human race through it.